georgeyeo/LinkItONE_Camera/Readme.txt

 2.Open Device Manager and disable this device "Alcatel Single RNDIS Interface".
 Restart the computer.

 3.Don't forget to select Board "LinkIt ONE" and Port "modem port".

+Note

+The board is changed to LinkIt Smart 7688 on October 21, 2015.